IBM/ubiquity/README.md

  * Make Ubiquity Docker volume plugin in Docker store
  * Support secure communication between plugins and Ubiquity service, using certificates
  * Containerize Ubiquity service for Docker and Kubernetes
- * Support additional IBM storage systems as Ubiquity backends
+ * Enable additional IBM storage systems as Ubiquity backends
- * Support OpenStack Manila storage backends
+ * Enable OpenStack Manila storage as Ubiquity backend
- * Support REST API for communication between Ubiquity service and Spectrum Scale.
- * Support Cloud Foundry, as a container framework
+ * Enable Cloud Foundry, as a container framework
- * Support to share a volume between multiple nodes at the same time.
+ * Enable to share a volume between multiple nodes at the same time.

 ## Contribution